Ethan-Heimer/CrookedTheme/readme.md

 # Crooked Themes

-Crooked Theme is a Theme API and manager for NeoVim!
+CrookedTheme is a theme API and manager for NeoVim!

 ## Install
 <details>
  <summary>Packer</summary>

   ```
-  use 'ethan-heimer/crookedtheme'
+  use{'ethan-heimer/crookedtheme'}
   ```

 </details>

-## Example Config
+## Config